MarcK0909/Project-CS-341/final/final.md

 In this third video we doubled both the alignement and cohesion weights again to better showcase their effects.
 As can be seen, the birds now seem to split into two groups (which is the way we make them spawn) and, contrary to the other two videos, they stay in these two groups throughout the video which is simply due to the fact that the forces attracting them together is much stronger and thus overshadow the other forces affecting the boids.

-We think these three videos showcase well the effects each force has on the boids and how they work all together to create a cohesive result overall.We decided not to include a video for each force as this wouldn't have been very useful and wouldn't have been a better showcase of the feature.
+We think these three videos showcase the effects well for each force on the boids and how they work all together to create a cohesive result.We decided not to include a video for each force individually as this wouldn't have been very useful and wouldn't have been a better showcase of the feature in our opinion.

 ### Bézier Curves